2gether: Again

 2gether: Again is the sophomore and final album by the fictional boy band 2gether, released in 2000.
 It serves as the soundtrack album for the 2ge+her television series, just as their first album soundtracked the made-for-MTV movie that introduced the band.

 Unlike their previous comedic album, intended for the one-off comedy television movie special, this album has a different approach.
 Due to the success of that film, with the extended television series tied to this album, 2gether becomes a solidified ensemble, and thus this release features a more professional and commercial production tone.

 The album includes the single "Awesum Luvr", and the hit single "The Hardest Part of Breaking Up (Is Getting Back Your Stuff)", which came in after two weeks on SoundScan singles charts at #14, five slots ahead of the champions at the time, 'N Sync.

+This became the last album for the group as member Michael Cuccione, who played Jason "QT" McKnight, would lose a lifelong battle with cancer just a few months later at the age of 16.
+The band decided not to continue without him and parted ways not long after.